5/8/2025

 Chief Financial Officer

-Yeah, I'll start and then Stefan, if you wanna jump in.
-From my perspective, no. We hadn't really seen much in tariff impact in industrials, especially in the first quarter as we had talked about last quarter when the tariff rates in China were roughly about 20%.
+Yeah, I'll start, and then Stefan, if you want to jump in.
+From my perspective, no. You know, we hadn't really seen much in tariff impact in industrials, especially in the first quarter.
+As we had talked about last quarter when the tariff rates in China were roughly about 20%.
 It just wasn't material to the business.
-Obviously there's been escalations of that sense, which happened late in the quarter into early Q2.
+Obviously, there's been escalations of that since, which happened, you know, late in the quarter into early Q2.
 So really didn't see anything that happened from a pull-in perspective there.
-If anything, as those rates have escalated, we have seen some things be put on hold here in Q2.
-And hopefully again, if we can find a more reasonable compromise between the two countries, then we're certainly prepared to ship as soon as customers give the okay to release those orders.
+If anything, as those rates have escalated, you know, we have seen some things be put on hold here in Q2.
+And hopefully, again, if we can find a more reasonable compromise between the two countries, then, you know, we're certainly prepared to ship as soon as customers give the okay to release those orders.

 speaker